- COVID-19 Response

 RS EDEN In the News

-Thanks to the Longfellow Nokomis Messenger for publishing the story RS EDEN’s President and CEO, Caroline Hood, shared at Amber Apartments’ groundbreaking ceremony on Oct 21.
+Thanks to the Longfellow Nokomis Messenger for publishing a story that RS EDEN’s President and CEO, Caroline Hood, shared at Amber Apartments’ groundbreaking ceremony on Oct 21.
 It’s the story of a 27 year-old black woman forced to make a choice between taking a promotion that will mean earning just a bit too much money to afford her home, or staying low-wage to keep a Section 8 subsidy to meet government-supported housing requirements.

 This is the housing gap that so many are stuck in within a system that is broken.
 RS EDEN’s five-story, 52,178-square-foot building opens next year offers 80 efficiency units with rents from $600 a month.
 This is affordable housing that truly offers hope and a sustainable way to move from dependence to independence.